jmettraux/botaku/README.md

     if data['text'].match(/\bcheese\b/i)
       say(
-        "We have some Gruyères or some Vacherin, would you like to order some?", data['channel'])
+        "We have some Gruyères or some Vacherin Fribourgeois, " + "would you like to order some?",
+        data['channel'])
       true # stop looking at #on_message...
     end